BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hume.md

 - Role of a rational part of the soul is only an instrumental one
-- It is no better to suck a cock than to destroy the world (e.g. rational planning is not matters)
+- It is not rational to plan the better way of fullfilling the desire